fury-gl/fury/docs/source/posts/2023/2023-08-21-joaodellagli-final-report.rst

     As this wasn't the initial goal of the project and I still had several issues to deal with, I have decided to leave these features as a future addition.

-    Talking with my mentors, we realised that the first KDE API, even though simple, could lead to bad usage from users, as the
+    Talking with my mentors, we realized that the first KDE API, even though simple, could lead to bad usage from users, as the
     *em.kde()* method, that outputted a *FURY actor*, had dependencies different from any other object of its kind, making it a new class of actors, which could lead to confusion and bad handling.
 After some pair programming sessions, they instructed me to take a similar, but different road from what I was doing, turning the kde actor into a new class, the *KDE* class.
-This class would have almost the same set of instructions present in the prior method, but it would break them in a way it would only be completely setup after being passed to the *EffectManager* via its add function.
+This class would have almost the same set of instructions present in the prior method, but it would break them in a way it would only be completely set up after being passed to the *EffectManager* via its add function.
 Below, how the refactoring handles it:

     .. code-block:: python